Corneacare Logo

 Workplace Eye Safety Tips

-Thanks to the organizations bringing awareness to workplace eye wellness, many eye injuries and damage can be prevented with a proper hazard assessment.
-Such an assessment helps employers understand the hazards that affect workers and plan accordingly.
+Thanks to organizations bringing awareness to workplace eye wellness, many eye injuries and damage can be prevented.
+A proper hazard assessment helps employers understand the hazards that affect workers and plan accordingly.

 Safely protecting your eyes from damage is one important step you can take to reduce the effects of dry eye disease and maintain your overall eye wellness.
 Remember, treating your dry eye disease affects your whole body, mind and daily quality of life!